anthemion-org/ogle-web/README.md

 | `j`    | Index variable                          |
 | `n`    | Property name variable                  |

-The `z` prefix has no set meaning.
-It can be used to resolve name collisions with reserved words or third-party code, or for any other reason.
+The `z` prefix has no set meaning; it can be used to resolve name collisions with reserved words or third-party code, or for any other reason.

 Using these prefixes, a class defining a static function that accepts an `async` function parameter might begin with: